MissVeronica/um-vcard-shortcode-button/README.md

 *    'button'     => 'Download vCard'
 *    'html_title' => 'Create the vCard for this user profile'
 *    '#place'     => 'WORK'

+## Updates
+None

 ## Installation & Updates
-Download the zip file from the Green button and install as a new WP Plugin, activate the plugin.
+Download the zip file from the Green button and install or update as a new WP Plugin, activate the plugin.